 The Kawag Danum Rainforest Lodge is located at a different location near the buffer zone of the conservation area.
 It offers another affordable option with standard (fan) and deluxe (air con) chalet-style rooms.

-Danum Valley is located approximately 80 km from Lahad Datu and is accessed via an unsealed gravel road.
+DVCA is located approximately 80 km from Lahad Datu and is accessed via an unsealed gravel road.
 Travel time from Lahad Datu is around 2 hours.
 There are regular flights from Kota Kinabalu and Kuala Lumpur to Lahad Datu.